 Lucky you, here are three ways in which you can guarantee your team keep on track with their training, even if they’re not all under one roof!

 The first thing to do is to optimise your content for mobile devices.
 According to Psychology Today, 66% of adults suffer from Nomophobia: the fear of being without your phone.
 Add to this that 89% of smartphone users download apps, 50% of which are educational, and you can see why mobile learning is pretty popular!

 Mobiles are also great for sending out prompts in the form of push notifications.
 These are vital for reminding employees of upcoming events, meetings, or to simply congratulate employees for their achievements.

-Our mobile learning app; The Knowledge Arcade, is the ideal mobile learning solution.
+Our mobile solution, Growth Engineering Learning App, is the ideal mobile learning solution.
 You can share a variety of learning formats, you can turbocharge the engagement of your learners with gamification, and you can drive behaviour change with streaks and scorecards.